This website uses cookies to improve your experience. We\'ll assume you\'re ok with this, but you can opt-out if you wish. Read More

 Time Commitment

-Help plan AIA Colorado’s annual signature event, the Practice + Design Conference, which has historically drawn 500+ design professionals.
-This committee helps to select a theme, research and secure speakers, plan conference activities, and more.
-We appreciate volunteers who can identify timely topics and experts in those areas.
+Assist with the planning of AIA Colorado’s annual signature event, the Practice + Design Conference, which has historically drawn 500+ design professionals.
+This committee may help to select a theme, research and provide outreach to potential speakers, suggest conference activities, and volunteer to help at conference.
+We appreciate volunteers who can identify timely topics and experts, as well as those committed to assisting at Conference with a variety of tasks.
+Committee includes Co-Chairs and two or more At-Large Members may be appointed.

 Responsibilities